Banca Ifis Logo

 Market risk represents the risk of loss due to adverse movements in market prices (share prices, interest rates, foreign exchange rates, commodity prices, volatility of risk factors, and so on) in connection with the trading book for Supervisory purposes (position, settlement and concentration risks) and with the Bank’s entire budget (exchange rate and position risk on commodities).

-In this context, the component relating to the ‘trading book’ from which the market risk in question originates was marginal both in absolute terms of the risk values recorded and with respect to the established limits.
-The trading portfolio is mainly composed of options and futures deriving from hedging and enhancement transactions ancillary to the investment strategy for the assets in the ‘banking book’ and the ‘discretionary trading’ book, which takes a short-term speculative approach and is characterised by marginal exposure.
+The component relating to the “trading book” from which the market risk in question originates was marginal with respect to the total investments in the banking book both in absolute terms of the risk values recorded and with respect to the established limits.
+The trading book mainly comprises options and futures deriving from hedging transactions and ancillary enhancements to the investment strategy in assets that are part of the “banking book” and “discretionary trading” portfolio, characterised by short-term speculation and marginal exposure.

 Interest rate risk and price risk – banking book

 As a general principle, the Group does not assume significant interest rate risks.
-In terms of composition of the balance sheet with reference to the type of risk in question, in relation to the liability component, the main source of funding continues to be the “Rendimax” online deposit account and “Rendimax” current accounts in the technical forms of customer accounts at a fixed rate for the binding component , and at a non-indexed floating rate, which can be reviewed unilaterally by the Bank of the Group in compliance with regulations and contracts, for the technical forms of free demand and demand current accounts.
-The other main funding components concern fixed rate bond deposits, a variable rate self-securitisation transactions and variable rate loans with the Eurosystem (the so-called TLTRO and LTRO).
+In terms of breakdown of the balance sheet with reference to the types of risk in question, in respect of the liabilities, the main funding source is still the on-line savings accounts and the Rendimax current account, structured into the technical forms of fixed-rate customer deposit accounts for the restricted component and the non index-linked variable rate that can be unilaterally revised by the Group Bank in respect of the rules and contracts, for the technical forms of unrestricted demand and on-call current accounts.
+The other main components of funding concern fixed-rate bond funding, variable-rate securitisation operations, repurchase agreements at both fixed and variable rate and loans with the Eurosystem (referred to as TLTRO and LTRO) at variable rates.

 With regard to assets, customer loans remain mainly at variable rates, both with regard to the commercial credit component and to corporate loans.

-Within the sphere of non-performing loan transactions (carried out by the subsidiaries Ifis Npl Investing S.p.A. and Ifis Npl Servicing S.p.A.), the former is characterised by a business model focused on the purchase of receivables at lower values than the nominal value, there is a potential interest rate risk connected to the uncertainty over collection times.
+As for the operations concerning distressed retail loans carried out by the subsidiaries Ifis Npl Investing, Revalea and Ifis Npl Servicing, the first two are characterised by a business model focused on acquiring receivables at prices lower than their nominal amount, and there is a potential interest rate risk also associated with the uncertainty about when the receivables will be collected.

-At 31 December 2022, the total bond portfolio consisted mainly of government bonds, for a percentage of approximately 65%; the overall average modified duration is 4 years.
+At 31 December 2023, the comprehensive bond portfolio mainly comprises government securities for a percentage of 66%; the modified average duration and average maturity of the portfolio total 2,2 years and 2,9 years.

-The Central Capital Markets function is the corporate function responsible for managing interest rate risk.
-In line with the established appetite for risk, it defines the actions necessary to pursue the risk.
-The Risk Management function is responsible for proposing the risk appetite, identifying the most appropriate risk indicators and monitoring the performance of assets and liabilities in relation to the set limits.
+The Capital Markets function is appointed to guarantee the rate risk management, which, in line with the risk appetite established, defines what action is necessary to pursue this.
+The Risk Management function is responsible for proposing the risk appetite, identifying the most appropriate risk indicators and monitoring the relevant performance of the assets and liabilities in connection with the pre-set limits.
 Each year, the Top Management proposes to the Board of Directors of the Banca Ifis Parent Company its lending and funding policies and its interest rate risk management policies.
 It also suggests any appropriate action to ensure that it carries out its activities in accordance with the risk policies approved by the Group.

 The Risk Management department periodically reports to the Parent Company’s Board of Directors on the interest rate risk position as part of the specific monthly reports prepared by the Risk Management department for top management.